DreamHollow/CMakeEasy/README.md

 Make sure you have CMake installed and make sure you have the original CMakeLists.txt file that came with the git repo.

-If you get confused about which one that is, make sure it says the project name is "CMakeEasy VERSION 1.0"
+If you get confused about which one that is, make sure it says the project name is "CMakeEasy VERSION 1.1"

 Once you're sure you have the right one, just open up a Terminal in your CMakeEasy folder.

 Then enter:
 `cmake -S . -B bin/build`

+Please do NOT set your -B directory in the same place as the source "CMakeEasy" folder, it will cause issues and potentially overwrite the default CMakeLists.txt file.

+Make sure it is `bin/build`

 Go to your bin/build folder and run make:
 `make`